 This Glock 43X Review covers the 43x a continuation of Glock’s G43 line.
 With the introduction of the Sig P365, Glock’s Glock 43 was majorly outclassed for the six-round capacity compared to Sig’s 10 round capacity in a similar-sized gun.

-While the Glock 43x might not have been in direct competition with the Sig P365 when Glock started development, but the Glock 43x is definitely a competitor to the Sig P365.
-One of the differences between the Sig P365 and the Glock 43x is the Glock 43x is a lot larger than the Sig P365 and the grip, but it has a similar width to the Sig P365.
+The Glock 43x might not have been in direct competition with the Sig P365 when Glock started development.
+But the Glock 43x is definitely a competitor to the Sig P365.
+One of the differences between the Sig P365 and the Glock 43x is the Glock 43x is a lot larger than the Sig P365 and the grip.
+It has a similar width to the Sig P365.
 So, let’s start talking about features.

 Table of contents

 The Glock 43x has a 10-round capacity considering the height of the gun which is similar to a Glock 19 that seems somewhat substandard.
-One thing to take into account is the Glock 43x is under an inch thick, while the Glock 19 is 1.2 inches thick at the widest point.
+One thing to take into account is the Glock 43x is under an inch thick.
+The Glock 19 is 1.2 inches thick at the widest point.

 So, the Glock 43x is much slimmer than the Glock 19, yet it still allows you to get all three fingers on the grip of the gun.
 Something that shorter guns like the Glock 43 and the Sig P365 do not.
 Glock uses its standard polymer-coated metal magazines which is one of the reasons it can’t fit any more ammunition than 10 rounds in a gun of this size.